dlobba/lwb-cc2538/apps/glossy-test/test_tools/README.md

   to the id of the initiator.
 The folder contains:

   1. the copy of the binary file used;
-  2. the python script (*pfile*) used for serial communication, printing the id of the initiator node;
-  3. a copy of the `project-conf.h` file used by the simulation;
+  2. a copy of the `project-conf.h` file used by the simulation;
-  4. a `glossy_test_sim.json` file, ready to be sent to the testbed, with **absolute paths** to the binary and the pfile required (present in the current simulation directory).
+  3. a `glossy_test_sim.json` file, ready to be sent to the testbed, with **absolute paths** to the binary and the pfile required (present in the current simulation directory).

      The set of keys has been extended with a `sim_id` field, which contains an identifier to the current simulation (matching the simulation folder's name).

+    The identifier for the commit repo has been added too.

 **NOTE:**